California Climate Investments Co-benefit Assessment Methodologies

 California Climate Investments support the State's climate change goals and provide many additional benefits to individuals, households, businesses, and communities.
 These "co-benefits" include social, economic, and environmental benefits.
 CARB provides guidance on quantification methods and reporting to administering agencies.
 CARB contracted with the University of California, Berkeley (UC Berkeley) to help research and develop methods for evaluating project co-benefits.
 Guidance on using the co-benefit assessment methodologies is contained in CARB's Funding Guidelines.

 The co-benefits listed below were prioritized based on administering agency input and broad applicability to California Climate Investments programs.
 UC Berkeley first reviewed the scientific data to determine if methods could be developed and summarized the findings in literature reviews.
 Next, UC Berkeley and CARB developed Co-benefit Assessment Methodologies where feasible.
 CARB solicited public comment on draft versions in Spring 2018 prior to posting final Co-benefit Assessment Methodologies.
 CARB may review and update assessment methodologies periodically based on: new or evolving project types; new legislation; available resources; new scientific developments or tools, or modifications in the analytical tools or approaches upon which the methodologies were based; or input from administering agencies or the public.

 An asterisk (*) and bold text indicates a document is open for comment.
-To comment or send questions, please email us at GGRFProgram@arb.ca.gov.
+To comment or send questions, contact us at GGRFProgram@arb.ca.gov.

 Note: These quantification methods have been developed specifically for the Greenhouse Gas Reduction Fund programs and are not intended for use in other programs.